 The academic misconduct process is rooted in education and student development.
 Our approach is focused on meeting the student where they are, what factors may have contributed to the student participating in academic misconduct and to offer support moving forward.
-When a student meets with a Student Conduct and Retention Coordinator we want them to understand the Student Code of Conduct and why we have an Academic Misconduct Policy.
+When a student meets with a Student Conduct and Community Support Coordinator we want them to understand the Student Code of Conduct and why we have an Academic Misconduct Policy.

 This conversation can occur during the conduct process or through our CARE process.
 When a report is made to our office, we check to see if this is a first time occurrence.
 If it is a first time reported occurrence for Academic Misconduct, we will walk you through potential next steps which may include us having an educational conversation with the student or moving through our conduct process.

 What can I do to promote academic integrity?